TelerikAcademy/Web-Applications-with-Node.js/04. MongoDB-and-Mongoose/Homework/README.md

-# MondoDB and Mongoose Homework
+# MongoDB and Mongoose Homework

 1. Create a modules for Chat, that keep the data into a local MongoDB instance
 	* The module should have the following functionality: